Position Yourself for the Best Birth PossibleDec 31, 2019

 You Can Do It!

-For more information on how to facilitate the best birth possible, contact us about our Prepare to Push program.
+For more information on how to facilitate the best birth possible, check out our Prepare to Push program.

 The Buff Muff App will help you finally get clarity on the elusive kegel and teach you how to activate your pelvic floor appropriately and then add it to movement.
 There is a ton of free content available to anyone who downloads the app including a 7-day pelvic floor fitness challenge to introduce you to the concept of a whole-body fitness approach to pelvic health.
 Once the free challenge ends you have the option to join the membership for ongoing support from me, your very own vagina coach.